samarpan-rai/samarpan-rai.github.io/index.md

 <img src="{{ '/assets/img/pudhina.jpg' | prepend: site.baseurl }}" id="about-img">

 <div id="describe-text">
-	<p>I learn so much new things everyday and I document it here with projects and posts.</p>
+	<p>I learn so many new things everyday and I want to document it here with projects and posts.</p>
-  <p>This blog's will be an entry point to understand the kind of work I like to do</p>
 </div>